 New to the Mason Comp is a 1×11 speed drivetrain.
 No front derailleur keeps the weight down and bike simple to use.
 There is a 10-42 tooth gear range on the back that is easily a wide enough ratio for just about any type of mountain biker.

 - Diamondback own components are not anything special.

-Best Mountain Bikes of 2018 – Expert Level
+Best Mountain Bikes – Expert Level

 What should you expect from enthusiast level mountain bikes?